A: No, it doesn’t. One of the main things we focus on here at Stone Ridge is to make the patient experience one that’s very comfortable and enjoyable.

 Unfortunately, you’ll find plenty of dental implant “mills” that line patients up like cattle and just do the volume.
 But volume doesn’t equal honesty, integrity, or quality—and usually, at these places, you find neither.

-In reality, it’s much harder to find a dentist that is also a certified and well-experienced prosthodontist.
-That isn’t what you’ll find at Stone Ridge Dental.
-We don’t do gimmicks or unrealistically low pricing traps.
-What we give you is the best prosthodontist in Texas— Dr. Alfonso Monarres, who has performed over 2,000 successful procedures.
+We don’t do gimmicks or deceptive low pricing traps.
+What we give you is the best prosthodontist in Texas— Dr. Alfonso Monarres, who has performed over 2,000 successful full mouth dental implant procedures.
 That experience is invaluable when we’re talking about your smile and oral health.

-What if a problem arises during the procedure?
-Is a dentist who’s new to the procedure going to know how to correct it?
-Probably not, or it may delay them significantly.
 With over 2,000 procedures under his belt, Dr. Monarres has seen every wild card issue in the book and is prepared for anything.
 However, because of his experience and meticulous preparation—there’s rarely an issue.

 Assuming Anyone Is A Good Candidate For All On Four

-As we touched on briefly above, experience and integrity are crucial for a provider to have when dealing with All On Four.
-This is of course, a wonderful procedure that changes lives in a single day.
-However, it’s not for everyone.
-You should know this information because an inexperienced or dishonest dental professional may overlook that.
+You should know this information because a dentist without experience or an unethical one may overlook that.
 As we mentioned in the beginning, there are some crucial criteria you must meet to qualify.
 If you don’t meet those criteria, All On Four is not a good fit for you, and you should ignore any dentist that says it is.

 Now, keep in mind, not meeting some of the criteria isn’t an automatic dealbreaker but it may mean extra measures are needed.
 Bone grafting is one of those extra measures when your jawbone isn’t thick enough for implants.